andreistefanciprian/pod-restarter-go/readme.md

 Build a tool that restarts Pods in a bad state using client-go kubernetes packages.

 Performs the following steps:
-* Looks for latest Pod Events that matches Event Reason (eg: reason "FailedCreatePodSandBox")
+* Looks for latest Pod Events that matches Event Reason (default Reason "FailedCreatePodSandBox") and Event Message (default Message "container veth name provided (eth0) already exists")
 * If there are matching Pods, these Pods will go through a sequence of steps before they get deleted:
 ** verify Pod exists
 ** verify Pod has owner/controller